BP0323886/data-science-apprenticeship-portfolio/projects/project-01-lgbt-hate-crime-dashboard/README.md

 This analysis is explicitly associational rather than causal.

+## Why this matters

+This project demonstrates how publicaly available data can be integrated to provide a more contextualised understanding of sensitive social trends.

+By combining crime, demographic, and political datasets, the dashboard enables more informed intepretation of patterns that would not be visible through single-source analysis alone.

+The work highlights how exploratory analytics can support responsible discussion and evidence-based insight without overstating causality.

 ## Key Insights

 - LGBT hate crime increased through early 2020s before declining